-Computers have two seperate systems - one for video and one for sound.
+Computers have two separate systems - one for video and one for sound.

 The only computer (or laptop) connection that carries both video and sound is HDMI.
 If you do not have a HDMI/DVI connector on the back of your computer, then you will have to use the VGA-composite or s-video connectors to display your PC's output on an external monitor like an LCD TV.